 Recent highlights include Beethoven’s Triple Concerto with Augustin Dumay and Maria João Pires at London’s Royal Festival Hall; Saint-Saëns’s Cello Concerto No.1 with the Scottish Chamber Orchestra; Richard Strauss’s Don Quixote with Fabien Gabel and the Orchestre de Paris; and Bloch’s Schelomo with the Orquestra Sinfonica do Estado de São Paolo.
 Future projects for 2015 include recitals in Geneva and London’s Wigmore Hall with Maria João Pires.

 In addition to his busy concert schedule and his teaching at the Bern Conservatory (since 2008), Antonio regularly gives masterclasses in Europe (Escuela Superior de Música Reina Sofía, Madrid; Accademia Musicale Chigiana, Siena), the Americas (Domaine Forget) and Japan (Tokyo University).
-He plays a cello by Alessandro Gagliano made in Naples c.1730.
+He plays a cello by Matteo Gofriller made in Venice c.1710.